mahozad/wavy-slider/README.md

         shouldFlatten = false, // Defaults to false waveThickness = 4.dp,  // Defaults to the track thickness
         trackThickness = 4.dp, // Defaults to 4.dp
-        animationDirection = UNSPECIFIED, // Defaults to UNSPECIFIED onValueChange = { fraction = it }
+        animationDirection = AUTO, // Defaults to AUTO onValueChange = { fraction = it }
     )
 }